joost-morsink/Rest/docs/overview.md

 This includes dealing with different Rest aspects and the format's support for them.

 ### Result type
-The `RestResponse<T>` class is an abstraction over a subset of HTTP responses.
+The `RestResponse<T>` and `RestResult<T>` classes are an abstraction over a subset of HTTP responses.
-It should support everything that is needed for Rest.
+They should support everything that is needed for Rest.

 #### Asynchrony
-**TODO**
+All relevant, possibly asynchronous methods, in classes and interfaces make use of `Task`/`Task<T>`/`ValueTask`/`ValueTask<T>`.
+Also, support for these asynchronous types (as return types) has been implemented for use in repositories.

 #### Lazy evaluation
 The actual result of a `RestResponse` might not be needed to fullfil the `HttpRequest`, therefore the evaluation of the requested resource should be delayed until it is necessary.
-This constraint will probably result in a `Lazy<T>`-typed `Result` property.
+For this purpose a `LazyRestValue<T>` type has been designed.

+#### Result class, status and failure
-#### Status and failure
+Status and failure has been modelled into a disjoint union type called `RestResult<T>`.
-**TODO**

-#### Result class
-**TODO** How does this differ from the `RestResponse`?
-Is this actually needed?
+This class contains any error information when applicable and the actual value when successful.
+If a failure result cannot be communicated by return values, throwing a specific `RestFailureException` or `HttpException` is an easy workaround.
+Please refer to [Rest Values](values.md) for further information about results.

 #### Links and navigation
-The result should be able to contain links to navigation targets.
+The result is able to contain links to navigation targets.
-There needs to be a Provider mechanism to provide these links and the actual links need to be validated against security )(and other) constraints.
+You can either implement the addition of links in repository methods or through registration of `ILinkProvider<T>` and `IDynamicLinkProvider<T>` dependencies.
-The links can then be contained in a separate collection in the result/response.
+The links can be contained in a separate collection in the result/response, either in the body or headers.

 #### Embedded objects
-It should be possible to embed related objects directly into the response.
-Because the serialization format may not support this, it should also be lazy loaded.
+There is support for embedding objects in a response which are not strictly part of the requested entity, but might enhance total performance when embedded.
+If and how the embedding is actually serialized depends on the Http converter for the media type.

 #### HATEOAS
-This aspect encompasses the following aspects:
-* Linked schema information (Schema type)
-  * Deciding on the type system (union types).
-* Specification of Rest methods/interfaces.
-* Specification of the way in which parameters are passed on the HTTP level.
-(Query string, HTTP Headers or Request Body)
+From a library perspective all content and functionality needs to be navigable.
+For `GET` operations it is implemented through the proper translation of `IIdentity<T>` values to HTTP addresses.
+All `GET` operations respond with at least a link to the value's `TypeDescriptor`, which should be serialized in some schema language.
+For `GET` query string and other operations there needs to be schema information for input.
+All addresses can be accessed with the `OPTIONS` method, which will enumerate all capabilities and schemas for the address.

 #### Security
-A security interface needs to be defined that can serve as a back-end for the implementation of link validation on Rest calls and also for the implementation of a ASP.Net Core pipeline component.
+An `IAuthorizationProvider` interface is provided to determine access authorizations for principals to operations on entity instances.
+It is also used to filter out inaccessible links in Rest responses.

 #### Paging
 Paging can be made Restful by including navigation links.
-Possible class hierarchy:
-* PagedResult
-* SearchResult
-* ...
+The class `RestCollectionLinks<T,E,I>` does this by implementing `IDynamicLinkProvider<T>`.

 #### Versioning and deprecation
-**TODO**
-* URL?
-* Header?
-* Content-Type?
-* Hyperlinking to different versions?

-#### Localization
-**TODO**
+Versioning is done by using the `Versioning` metadata object.
+Using this object results in `Version` and `Supported-Versions` headers.
+Multiple structural versions of the same entity are able to live in the same address space.
+Depending on the `Version` header the actual entity type is chosen and the object serialized.

+Deprecation can be done manually by the implementation of repositories.

 ## Examples of requests

 ### Simple GET
 1. A GET Request is made for `"/api/Person/Joost"`.
 2. The ASP RestServer has a PathIdentityProvider translating it to an `Person("Joost")` identity.
-3. The Rest repository is queried for `IGet<Person>`.
+3. The Rest repository is queried for `IRestGet<Person>`.
-4. The `IGet<Person>` is passed the `Person("Joost")` value and returns a corresponding `Result<Person>` object.
+4. The `IRestGet<Person>` is passed the `Person("Joost")` value and returns a corresponding `RestResponse<Person>` object.
 5. The ASP RestServer inspects the object and determines the best available serialization format by inspecting the Accept header.
 6. The serializer is called to serialize the `Person` object.

 ### Search
 1. A GET Request is made for `"api/Person?search=Joost"`
 2. The ASP RestServer translates this to a `PersonCollection(["search" => "Joost"])` identity.
-3. The ASP RestServer translates the parameters into a `PersonCollectionParameters` object.
+3. The ASP RestServer translates the parameters into a dictionary object.
-4. The Rest repository is queried for `IGet<PersonCollection>`.
-The PersonCollectionParameters type is implicit because the Identity library hides underlying types.
+4. The Rest repository is queried for `IRestGet<PersonCollection>`.
+The dictionary type is implicit because the Identity library hides underlying types.
-5. The `IGet<PersonCollection>` is passed the identity value and retrieves a `PersonCollection` which contains paging details.
+5. The `IRestGet<PersonCollection>` is passed the identity value and retrieves a `PersonCollection` which contains paging details.
    These details include links to other pages and a total count.
 6. The ASP RestServer inspects the object and determines the best available serialization format by inspecting the Accept header.
 7. The serializer is called to serialize the `PersonCollection` object.

-The `PersonCollection` type derives from some abstract type that supports paging.
+The `PersonCollection` type could derive from some abstract type that allows paging.

 ### Post
 How does a client know what to POST?
 1. Client navigates to the Home resource `"/"`.
-2. The server's return value contains a link to the person collection `"/api/Person"`.
+2. The server's return value contains a link to the person collection `"/Person"`.
-3. Retrieving `"/api/Person"` yields a response containing a link to the metadata (schema) for the Person collection.
-  This metadata contains:
-  * schema information for `PersonCollection`.
-  * a reference to the `Person` schema.
-  * a reference to the `PersonCollectionParameters` schema.
-  * an operation `GET` that takes a `PersonCollectionParameters` on the query string.
-  * an operation `POST` that takes a `Person` in the body.
+3. Making an HTTP Options request to `"/Person"`
+4. The result contains all capabilities and schema information for query string, request bodies and response bodies.
-4. Now the client knows what schema to use to construct a request to post to `"/api/Person"`.
+5. Now the client knows what schema to use to construct a request to post to `"/Person"`.